Faith-Based Counseling at Your Path

 - 3 min read

-Faith-based mental health counseling integrates traditional counseling approaches such as cognitive-behavioral therapy, mindfulness, or trauma-informed care, with the values, traditions, and spiritual frames that matter most to the client.
+Faith-based mental health counseling integrates traditional counseling approaches such as cognitive-behavioral therapy, mindfulness, and trauma-informed care with the values, traditions, and spiritual frameworks that matter most to the client.
 During therapy sessions, the therapist helps you to explore your values, spiritual beliefs, cultural history, supports/community, and how they influence your mental health.

 What faith-based counseling sessions can look like: